 John Byrnes, 46246 Weld County Road #13, Fort Collins, CO, USA 80524

-The next bolting project is set for February 2014.
-We’re already excited about new lines we have scoped out at Spot Bay and Wave Wall.
+The next bolting project is set for late February 2015.
+We’re already excited about new lines we have scoped out at Sector Spot Bay.
 If you’ve recently climbed in the Brac and have a suggestion for a new route, please contact me!

 2000/2001 I’d like to thank everyone who contributed to the re-bolting effort.
 Their expertise, time, equipment, money and labor were all greatly appreciated: Mike Shelton, Jim Bowes, Skip Harper, Vance “Victor Blanco” White, Eric Hirst, Ken Cline, Sue Rusch, Mike Kleker, Chris Kantarjiev and Susan Bolton.